What is Botox or Xeomin ?

-What are the most common side effects of Xeomin?
+What are the most common side effects of Neuromodulators?

 faint.
 Tell your doctor or seek medical help right away if you have wheezing, experience other asthma

 symptoms, or if you become dizzy or faint.
-In clinical trials of Xeomin® for the treatment of frown lines
+In clinical trials of Botox and Xeomin® for the treatment of frown lines

 between the eyebrows, headache was the most common side effect.
-Xeomin® may cause loss of strength or
+Neuromodulators may cause loss of strength or

-general muscle weakness, blurred vision, or drooping eyelids within hours to weeks of taking Xeomin®.
+general muscle weakness, blurred vision, or drooping eyelids within hours to weeks of taking Botox or Xeomin®.
 If this

 happens, do not drive a car, operate machinery, or do other dangerous activities.
 Tell your doctor if you have